AdobeDocs/journeys.sv-SE/help/using/building-journeys/using-the-journey-designer.md

 ![](../assets/journey38.png)

-Med ikonen i det övre vänstra hörnet kan du dölja eller visa otillgängliga element på paletten, till exempel händelser som använder ett annat namnutrymme än de som används under din resa. **[!UICONTROL Show disabled items]** Som standard är otillgängliga objekt dolda.
+The **[!UICONTROL Show disabled items]** icon in the top left corner allows you to hide or display unavailable elements in the palette, for example the events that use a different namespace than the ones used in your journey.
+Som standard är otillgängliga objekt dolda.
 Om du väljer att visa dem visas de som nedtonade.

 När du använder **[!UICONTROL Search]** fältet visas antalet resultat för varje aktivitetskategori på arbetsytan.